kroant/rest-shop-demo/README.md

 - Maven 3.8.3+

 ## How to run
-Build the application and run the tests:
+Build the application and run tests:

 `mvn clean package`